TheJisus28/typescript-design-patterns/src/creational/singleton/README.md

-# Singleton Pattern

-Hi everyone!
-I'm creating this repository to learn and document design patterns in TypeScript, and today I'm going to explain the Singleton pattern.

-## What is the Singleton pattern all about?

-Basically, the Singleton pattern is about ensuring there is only **one** instance of a class.
-Think of it as a global object that you can access from anywhere in your code.

-## When would you actually use this?

-You might use a Singleton when:

-- You need to control access to something shared, like a database connection or a configuration object.
-- You absolutely need to limit object creation to just one.
-- You need a global access point to an object without polluting the global namespace.

-## How does it work?

-It's pretty straightforward:

-1. We make the class constructor private, so you can't just call `new Singleton()` from anywhere.

-2. We create a static method (usually called `getInstance()`) that returns the single instance.
-3. Inside `getInstance()`, we check if the instance already exists.
-If it doesn't, we create it; otherwise, we simply return the existing one.

-## Time for an example!

-In the code, you'll see a `Singleton` class.
-We can add data to it and retrieve it, and since it's a Singleton, any changes we make are reflected everywhere.

-## Cool things about it

-- It helps control access to that single instance.
-- It can save memory because you're not creating multiple objects.
-- It gives you a clean way to access that object globally.

-## Things to keep in mind

-- It can sometimes hide dependencies, which makes testing a bit difficult.
-- It can potentially break the Single Responsibility Principle if you cram too much into it.

-## My Thoughts

-Honestly, the Singleton pattern has its uses, but it's also one of those patterns that can be overused.
-It's important to really think about whether you **need** a global object before resorting to a Singleton.

-Anyway, I hope this helps you understand the Singleton pattern a little better!
-Feel free to dive into the code and play around with it.
-Let me know if you have any questions or suggestions!

-**To run the Singleton pattern code, type the following in your terminal:**
+---

+# 🎯 Singleton Pattern

+Hey there! 👋
+I'm building this repository to learn and document design patterns in **TypeScript**, and today it's time to explore one of the classics: the **Singleton** pattern.

+---

+## ❓ What is the Singleton Pattern?

+The **Singleton** pattern is all about making sure a class has **only one instance** — and providing a global point of access to it.

+Think of it like having a **shared coffee machine** in your office: no matter who uses it, it's always the same machine.

+---

+## 📦 When Should You Use It?

+Use a Singleton when:

+- 🔁 You need to **share a single resource** (like a database connection, config, or logger).
+- 🧱 You want to **limit object creation** to just one instance.
+- 🌐 You need **global access** to a specific object, but want to avoid polluting the global namespace.

+---

+## 🛠️ How Does It Work?

+The implementation is pretty straightforward:

+1. ✅ Make the **constructor private**, so no one can call `new Singleton()` directly.
+2. 🔁 Create a **static method** like `getInstance()` to control access.
+3. 🧠 Inside `getInstance()`, check if the instance exists:
+   - If it doesn't, create it.
+   - If it does, just return it.

+That way, every time someone requests the Singleton, they get the same instance!

+---

+## 📌 Example Overview

+In the code, you'll find a class called `Singleton`.
+You can:

+- Add data to it.
+- Retrieve that data later from anywhere.
+- Confirm that it's always the same object underneath. 🧪

+---

+## ✅ Benefits

+- 💡 Controlled access to a single instance.
+- 🧠 Saves memory — no duplicate objects.
+- 📚 Easy to use across your codebase.

+---

+## ⚠️ Things to Watch Out For

+- 🔍 Can **hide dependencies**, making testing trickier.
+- ⚒️ May violate the **Single Responsibility Principle** if overloaded with logic.
+- ❗ Overusing it can lead to code that’s hard to manage or extend.

+---

+## 💬 My Thoughts

+The Singleton is super useful in some cases, but definitely not a pattern to sprinkle everywhere.
+Use it **wisely**, and always ask yourself: _Do I really need global state?_ If the answer is yes — Singleton might be your friend.

+---

+## 🧪 Try It Yourself

+To run the Singleton pattern example:

 ```bash
 npm run singleton
 ```

-**To run the Singleton pattern tests, type the following in your terminal:**
+To run the tests:

 ```bash
 npm run singleton:test
 ```

+---

+Feel free to explore the code and tweak it!
+If you have any questions or suggestions, I'd love to hear from you 🙌

+---